|

 with other types of loans.

-lower than with a fixed-rate, but your rate and payments can change either up or down,
+Adjustable-Rate Mortgage With an ARM, your interest rate and monthly payments start out lower than with a fixed-rate, but your rate and payments can change either up or down,

 depending on where interest rates in general are going.
 (If they're going up, your monthly